cagov/caldata-mdsa-training/docs/code/devops.md

 Benefits of Using PRs:

 - Collaboration: PRs allow developers to collaborate on code and share ideas.
 - Code review: PRs allow for feedback on your changes.
-More details are available [here](https://cagov.github.io/data-infrastructure/code/code-review/)
+You can read about how the ODI CalData team approaches code review [here](https://cagov.github.io/data-infrastructure/code/code-review/)
 - Testing: PRs can test changes before merging.
 - Documentation: PRs can document changes to the code.
 - History: PRs provide a history of changes.